 What supplements can you take for muscle growth?

-Protein supplements boost muscle hypertrophy and keep a healthy amount of Essential Amino Acids (EAAs) present in the body to assist with muscle functions.
+Protein supplements boost muscle hypertrophy and keep a healthy amount of Essential Amino Acids (EAAs) in the body to assist with muscle functions.

 Reminder: Protein supplements are only an aid.
 The amount of protein for muscle hypertrophy should primarily come through food.